ShaunaGordon/shaunagordon.github.com/content/posts/2023-12-08-modernizing-react.md

 ```

 This, of course, will promptly throw a bunch of IDE error syntax errors.
 That's okay, we'll fix those in the following steps.
 Just make sure the function is wrapping properly.

+## Convert The Inner Functions

+Now that we've done the easy part, the next step is to convert all the functions to either hooks or constants.
+This is where it gets a bit time consuming, because it requires more understanding of the code the than simply a syntax conversion.